A Fresh Perspective on Fintech

 Why Fintech is a Concern to Credit Unions

 Of particular concern are credit and digital payments.
 Survey respondents indicated that these have the potential to be “significantly” disruptive, mostly because consumer preferences are shifting in favor of faster technologies that are more innovative.
 (Not to mention the cybersecurity concerns that come with it.)
 The majority of respondents cited credit or digital payments as fintech market segments with the most potential to compete directly with credit union services.

 Not surprisingly, 90% of credit unions favor tighter control on fintech companies via federal regulation, with 70% willing to tie these companies to the same regulatory standards as traditional financial institutions.
 It appears credit unions view fintech as a threat.
 However, there is always another side.
 The following will cast a fresh perspective on the issue.

 How Fintech is Helping Credit Unions

-For example, apps can use GPS to indicate whether or not a member is near an available money saving deal.
-If a member walks near a restaurant or store that has a deal available, the app will trigger an alert through a push notification.
+For example, apps can use GPS to indicate whether or not a member is near available money-saving deals.
+If a member walks near a restaurant or store that has a deal possible, the app will trigger an alert through a push notification.
 If the member follows through with the offer, the credit union is rewarded intrinsically when the member pays for the offer with their card.
 This directly competes with other credit card companies, and credit unions come out the winner.
-There are other ways credit unions can leverage fintech as well.
-By using big data to their advantage, they may be able to seek out consumers with high interest loans, and then market themselves as an alternative with better rates.
-To win with fintech, simply go back to your mission; meet the needs of your members.
+There are different ways credit unions can leverage fintech, as well.
+By using big data to their advantage, they may be able to seek out consumers with high-interest loans, and then market themselves as an alternative with better rates.
+To win with fintech, go back to your mission; meet the needs of your members.
 That is how we have approached forms for more than 30 years.
 As your needs change, we adapt and follow suit.
 It’s the nature of fintech, the nature of forms and disclosures, and the nature of the industry.
 As fintech continues to grow, we will all adapt accordingly.